amfred/disneycruiseplanning/README.md

 - A high-end brunch is also available at these restaurants on days at sea.
 - If you'd like to have dinner at Palo and/or Remy, reserve your spot right after you schedule your port adventures and evening activities.
 The first and last nights of the cruise book up last.
 Days at sea book up first.
 I don't recommend a fancy dinner on the last night of the cruise, because we usually find that night stressful.
 - If you have children, you can take them to the buffet first, and then bring them to the kids' club while you have your meal.
 They offer the children food in the kids' clubs at mealtime, but they may not stop playing to eat.
-- The Character Breakfast is free and fun, but you do need to book in advance to get preferred seating times.
+- The Character Breakfast is free and fun, but you need to book in advance to get preferred seating times.
 Try not to be late, as they bring characters to your seating area just once, based on your reservation time.

 Step 8: Book other on-board activities.
 ---------------------------------------
 - If you want to attend the Frozen Meet and Greet, or the Princess Greeting, you should book them at the same time as port adventures.
 These are the only opportunities to take photos with most of the Disney Pricesses.
-The Frozen Meet and Greet is particularly impressive.
+The Frozen Meet and Greet is impressive.
-- You can also pre-book (amazingly expensive) appointments at the Bibbidi Bobbidy Botique, Royal Court Royal Tea, the Spa, and so on.
+- You can also pre-book (expensive) appointments at the Bibbidi Bobbidy Botique, Royal Court Royal Tea, the Spa, and so on.
 - It's helpful to leave large unscheduled blocks of time so you can enjoy the ship.
 Sometimes that means booking a few events back-to-back, as in the Day 2 example below.
+- You'll find out about the rest of the onboard activities when you get the daily newsletter in your room.

 Step 9: Request a dining rotation.
 ----------------------------------
-- Your first two dinners in Animator's Palate are a special event, not to be missed.
+- Your first two dinners in Animator's Palate are special dinner shows, not to be missed.
 Be sure to request a dining rotation where you're in Animator's Palate when you are not dining at Palo or Remy.
 You can request a dining rotation through your travel agent, or by calling Disney Cruise Line at <tel>1 (800) 951-3532</tel>.
 - Dining rotations for your specific itinerary can be found on forums like disboards.com.
 - Your dining rotation won't be confirmed until you arrive on board.
 You can request a change at that time, but there's no guarantee they'll be able to accomodate your request.